Life Of–Press page

 I don’t use much EQ or compression.
 The trade-off: the music can sound a little dull, like the speakers are wrapped in muslin.
 I tried jacking up the treble, like everyone seems to do, and it just sounded screechy and annoying.

 There are two microphones in my studio left set up for acoustic guitar, a Mojave and a Neuman They haven’t moved in years.
 Using an un-matched pair seemed like the right thing to do.
-The Mojave worked well at the 12-string’s soundhole, the Neuman made a home looking at the 12th fret.
+The Mojave worked well at the 12-string’s bridge, the Neuman made a home looking at the 12th fret.

 I always call up Willie Murphy when I don’t know how to make things work in the studio.
 We usually end up talking for an hour or so, typically about the music business or Dave Ray, and when I hang up I realize I forgot what I called him for.